 There are several treatment modalities available for POP: targeted exercises, pessaries, and surgical options are all appropriate depending on the severity of the prolapse.
 I’m going to focus on the impact of targeted exercises in this article, since that’s our focus in Restore Your Core®.

-Usually, a diagnosis of pelvic organ prolapse can be made with a standard pelvic exam
+Usually, a diagnosis of pelvic organ prolapse can be made with a standard pelvic exam.

 The distinguishing feature of prolapse, as opposed to other pelvic floor dysfunctions, is that the displaced organ usually creates a visible or palpable bump or bulge in the vaginal canal, or in the rectum or anus, depending on the type of prolapse you have.
 Ideally, your doctor will assess you both lying down and standing up, since gravity can affect how a prolapse looks and feels.

-The experience of receiving a POP diagnosis can be emotionally difficult
+The experience of receiving a POP diagnosis can be emotionally difficult.

-We see this all the time in the Restore Your Core® Facebook community: people use words like “devastated,” “doomed,” and “broken” to describe how they feel with prolapse.
+People use words like “devastated,” “doomed,” and “broken” to describe how they feel with prolapse.
 Many people with prolapse have drastically reduced their physical activity due to the fear of making their prolapses worse, which has a significant impact on their mental well-being.
 It’s important to recognize that everyone experiences a decline in physical abilities at some point in life, but that doesn’t mean it’s not challenging when it happens to you, especially if you’re raising small children or managing a demanding career, or both.
+The inability to perform simple tasks like chasing after your toddler or picking up your baby can greatly affect your daily life.
+Seeking mental health support as part of your healing process may be advisable, in addition to physical treatment options.
+Many people also find that a supportive group of peers can be a huge aid in the healing process.

 When you have the support of a solid team, whether that’s your team of providers, your online community, or your local family and friends, the healing journey becomes one you’re not taking alone.
 Everyone’s journey is different.
 Watching other people take their own positive steps helps you stay on your path, too.

 One of our community members talks about how important mindset is to this journey, “I have learnt how to listen to my body, the importance of building strength and tolerance over time, of how to tune in and adapt rather than push through.
 I have learnt to not give up and spiral into negative thoughts – when I did have leaking episodes or pain in the beginning.
-I honestly could hear Lauren Ohayon’s voice in my head telling me, ‘this is how you feel today, it does not mean you’ll feel like this forever, or even tomorrow.’”
+I honestly could hear Lauren Ohayon’s voice in my head telling me, ‘this is how you feel today, it does not mean you’ll feel like this forever, or even tomorrow.”
 There is hope.

 Depending on the severity or grade of the prolapse(s), you may be offered different options for treatment: